By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 The purpose of

-is solely to determine the execution type of the command by parsing the user input and callingRemovalBasedCommandExecutionType#getExecutionType
+RemovalBasedCommandExecutionTypeParseris solely to determine the execution type of the command by parsing the user input and callingRemovalBasedCommandExecutionType#getExecutionType. -

 On the other hand,

-is responsible for creating and executing the appropriate command based on thecommandWord
+RemovalBasedCommandis responsible for creating and executing the appropriate command based on thecommandWordthat was generated from the user input and passed down fromInternshipDiaryParser.

-We have implemented the following execution types: BY_INDEX
+We have implemented the following execution types: BY_INDEX, BY_INDICES, and BY_FIELD.

 The format of a removal-based command can take on any of the following forms: